-Pearson Edexcel Level 3 Advanced GCE in Politics (9PL0)
+Politics A level Pearson Edexcel (9PL0)

 - Recommended GCSE grades: To study this course successfully at A level you should have a 7 or above in a humanities GCSE. - Skills you need to do well at this subject: a desire to keep abreast of current affairs covering international relations and domestic politics; a curiosity about why change is occurring in the realms of politics.
 An ability to write extended, well-argued responses to questions is also important.